Head outdoors and explore the natural landscape

 Find your inner explorer at Scenic Caves Nature Adventures

-Explore The Blue Mountains’ picturesque natural features and learn about its history at Scenic Caves Nature Adventures.
+Find yourself in Nature at Scenic Caves Nordic Centre.
+A spectacular winter playground set within a UNESCO biosphere reserve on over 370 acres of the Niagara Escarpment.
 This vast network of trails takes you high among the treetops, along southern Ontario’s longest suspension bridge and deep inside caves and crevices of the Niagara Escarpment.
-With 370 unspoiled acres of natural beauty, your inner explorer will have plenty of opportunity to connect with nature and discover the geological heritage of The Blue Mountains.
+Your inner explorer will have plenty of opportunity to connect with nature and discover the geological heritage of The Blue Mountains.

 Journey through the Apple Pie Trail